WRH-05/heatmapArt/README.md

 # 🎨 GitHub Heatmap Art - CHROME

-Create the word "CHROME" on your GitHub contribution heatmap using backdated commits.
+Create the word "CHROME" or any other word or art that you would like on your GitHub contribution heatmap using backdated commits.

 ![Example Result](image.png)